Specification

 - : int = 8

-• The old version of ^^ for printing just got nuked.
+• The old version of ^^ for printing is now shadowed so is not directly accessible.

 • So, new infix ops are always defined within a module to avoid overlap

-• OCaml will eventually have overloading but it is still in the development pipe
+• OCaml will eventually have true operator overloading but it is still in the development pipe

 • We used assert_equal above which is the OUnit function to check things being equal